bradvatne/reaviz/docs/charts/map.md

 ```

 To add data points to the map, pass an array of `MapMarkers` which
-contain `x` and `y` coordinates for the location.
-Optionally, pass
+contain longitude and latitude coordinates for the location.
+Optionally,
-a string to display a tooltip on hover.
+pass a string to display a tooltip on hover.

 ```jsx
 import { Map, MapMarker } from 'reaviz';